Common Workflow Language (CWL) Command Line Tool Description, v1.2 §

 CWL documents must consist of an object or array of objects represented using JSON or YAML syntax.
 Upon loading, a CWL implementation must apply the preprocessing steps described in the Semantic Annotations for Linked Avro Data (SALAD) Specification.
 An implementation may formally validate the structure of a CWL document using SALAD schemas located at https://github.com/common-workflow-language/cwl-v1.2/

 The official IANA media-type for CWL documents is application/cwl for either JSON or YAML format.
 For JSON formatted CWL documents, application/cwl+json can be used.
-For specifying a YAML formatted CWL document, one can use application/cwl+yaml but that is not an official IANA media-type yet; as of 2023-07-23 the +yaml suffix has yet to be approved.
+For specifying a YAML formatted CWL document, one can use application/cwl+yaml.

 CWL documents commonly reference other CWL documents.
 Each document must declare the cwlVersion of that document.
 Implementations must validate against the document's declared version.
 Implementations should allow workflows to reference documents of both newer and older CWL versions (up to the highest version of CWL supported by that implementation).
 Where the runtime environment or runtime behavior has changed between versions, for that portion of the execution an implementation must provide runtime environment and behavior consistent with the document's declared version.
 An implementation must not expose a newer feature when executing a document that specifies an older version that does not include that feature.